SirDagen/php-beautiful-numbers/README.md

 ## 2.1. tnum() – text numbers ##

 In newspapers and other running text it is common practice to note the numbers from 0 to 12 written-out; all other numbers are written as digits.
 This produces more beautiful and easier to read texts.
-(We use an array for the language part so that it is easier to implement *php-beautiful-numbers* in multi-language websites, e.g. tnum($val, $LANG['de']['baum-AKK']) for German accusative form, e.g. ["Bäume", "einen Baum"].)

 ```php
 echo "I see " . $bn->tnum( $val ) . " trees on the hill."; // quick and easy